 . . .

 That’s where Goodman Creatives comes in!
-With more than a decade of experience helping therapists get more intake calls from their websites, we’re here to help.
+With two decades of experience helping therapists get more intake calls from their websites, we’re here to help.

 Reach out today and schedule a free consultation to discuss contact forms, marketing, and anything else you need.
 Think of it as a therapy session for your therapist website.